|

 Both types can be used in form of in vitro cultures, which is the normal donor material when it is in virus-free condition.

 in the three cryopreservation units of P0, P1, and P2.
-They will then exchange their safety duplicates
+They exchanged then their safety duplicates

 under coordination of P1.
-All measures will be technically adjusted in agreements and will be subject
+All measures were technically adjusted in agreements and were subject

 P1: Bulbil explants floating in PVS solution